-Editor's Note: Terence Lightning Jr. is involved in Unified Media organizations, but is also a member of the Ball State Belly Dance Club.
+Editor's Note: Teri Lightning Jr. is involved in Unified Media organizations, but is also a member of the Ball State Belly Dance Club.

 For one show dedicated to women’s month, women of different natures and talents came together with one common goal: female empowerment.